mmcglone/comp-check/README.md

 );
 ```
 Our function is impure because it throws errors that it doesn't catch,
-when either `userFromId` or `father` returns null.
+when `userFromId` or `father` return null.

-To achieve purity we need to handle null values without throwing uncaught
+To achieve purity we need to handle these null values without uncaught
 errors.

 In effect, we need the following: